US Expands Eligibility Period for Non-immigrant Visa Renewals from 24 to 48 Months

 Adedayo Akinwale in Abuja

-The US Mission in a statement issued on Friday said applicants whose previous US visa expired within the last 48 months or would expire in the next 3 months may now qualify to renew their visa without an interview.
+The US Mission in a statement issued yesterday said applicants whose previous US visa expired within the last 48 months or would expire in the next three months may now qualify to renew them without an interview.

 “You may be eligible for a visa renewal without an interview if your application is for a B1/B2, F, M, J (academic only), H, L or C1/D (combined only) visa, and you meet each of the following criteria:

 “Your previous visa was a full validity, multiple entry visa.
-Your previous visa expired within the last 48 months or will expire in the next 3 months from the date of application.
+Your previous visa expired within the last 48 months or will expire in the next three months from the date of application.

 “You have all your passports covering the entire period since receiving the previous visa and the passport with the most recent visa.